praxis-app/rhizome/README.md

 ## Installation and setup

-Ensure that you have Node v22.11.0 installed on your machine before proceeding.
-If not, you can download it [here](https://nodejs.org/en/download).
+Ensure that you have [Node.js](https://nodejs.org/en/download) v22.11.0 installed on your machine before proceeding.

 ```bash
 # Install project dependencies